mlanza/ai-literacy/201/11-exposing-waypoints.md

 Both matter.
 But only one set needs to be carried forward.
 That’s why it’s worth knowing the difference.

----

 ### Optimize for Reuse

 Earlier, we talked about the power of structure—not just to impose order, but to let you manipulate entire *labeled boxes* of thinking.
 The same applies here.

-As you create byproducts—waypoints—in your process, think about **which ones are worth saving**:
+As you create byproducts—waypoints—in your process, it’s worth asking: **which ones are worth saving**?

 #### Examples of Work Artifacts: